mestey28/turning_patterns_into_profits/README.md

 # Analytics in Retail:

 Our plan is to use analytic insights to engage customers more effectively and build loyalty.
-Using advance analytics and machine learning to identify patterns and trends of customers habbits we are able to drive product recommendations by market and product category to take any business to the next level.
+Using advance analytics and machine learning to identify patterns and trends of customers habbits, we are able to drive product recommendations by market and product category to take any business to the next level.

-Understand customers’ behaviors over time to more effectively map their buyer journeys.
-Identify and segment your customers by their propensity to buy, incorporating demographic, geographic, psychographic, and social data to launch more effective campaigns.
+-Understand customers’ behaviors over time to more effectively map their buyer journeys.

+-Identify and segment your customers by their propensity to buy, incorporating demographic, geographic, psychographic, and social data to launch more effective campaigns.

 We built reports summarizing customer behavior using metrics such as conversion rate, average order value, recency of purchase and total amount spent in recent transactions.
 These measurements provided general insight into the behavioral tendencies of customers.